adrian-evo/rf-robocorp-tutorial/README.md

+# Obsolete

+The project is obsolete, due to the fact that Robocorp moved away from Robot Framework, and Rcc toolchain is not open source anymore.
+I will use full Python projects and pure Playwright in the future.
+No need to use proprietary tools for running such tasks.

 # rf-robocorp-tutorial

 Robot Framework Tutorial with Robocorp, including Selenium and Playwright libraries.
 The project can be used as a starting point for automating own repetitive tasks, or to automatize the manual repetitive tests and verifications performed e.g., during a software development project.
 Robot Framework makes it easier for anyone with basic scripting knowledge (i.e., not necessarily a developer) to implement and run own automated tests and verifications, that otherwise would be run manually.